guru-das-s/guru-das-s.github.io/content/pages/about.md

 #### About Me

 I am a Linux kernel developer passionate about the open source nature of the Linux kernel development process and its coding style.

-I'm currently working on improving my scripting skills in Python and Bash.
-I'm also learning Go and Rust.